AquibAslam1/Web-Platform-for-Freelance-Services-and-Skill-Matching/README.md

 Each user gets a personalized dashboard with:
 📊 Charts • 📈 Application Insights • 🧾 Job Statistics

-### 🔹 Two-Way Ratings & Reviews
-After a job is accepted, both recruiter and freelancer can **rate and review** each other.

 ### 🔹 Notifications System
 ⚡ Recruiters get alerts for new applications
 ⚡ Freelancers are notified about matching jobs

-### 🔹 Public Showcase
-🏆 Top-rated freelancers
-💬 Testimonials
-Displayed dynamically on the homepage

-### 🤖 AI-Powered Features
-- **Google Gemini AI Chatbot** for assistance
-- **AI Resume Analyzer** to match applicant resumes with job descriptions

----

 ## 🛠 Technology Stack